top of page

 The adjective 'offensive' has its etymological origins in the Latin word 'offensivus,' which is derived from 'offendere,' meaning 'to strike against' or 'to offend.'
 'Offendere' is formed by combining 'ob,' meaning 'against,' and 'fendere,' meaning 'to strike' or 'to hit.'
 Therefore, the etymology of 'offensive' conveys the idea of something that strikes against sensibilities or causes displeasure or hurt, particularly due to its explicit, disrespectful, or inappropriate nature.
 When something is described as offensive, it implies that it is likely to elicit negative emotions, annoyance, or resentment, often because it violates accepted standards of decency or politeness.
 This term reflects its Latin roots in the concept of causing offense or harm by figuratively striking against the sensibilities of others.

-Quiz: Find the meaning of the adjective offensive:
+Find the correct meaning of the adjective offensive:

 Try Again!